October 2019 Licensing Changes for Dynamics 365 & Power Apps

 - Dynamics 365 Team Member - 5,000

 - PowerApps Per App Plan - 1,000

-Service limits are set against normal usage patterns in both 5-minute and per 24-hour intervals.
-Microsoft says most users will not reach these.
+Service limits are set against normal usage patterns in 24-hour intervals and very few users would exceed these increased usage capacities.

 However, for intensive bulk operations that are set to a dedicated user, additional capacity may needed if licence usage capacity is consistently exceeded.
 A new SKU will be available to add API request capacity in increments of 10,000 daily calls @ £37.70 per user / month.

 It is expected that Microsoft will provide additional telemetry within the admin centre that will help CRM managers and administrators assess existing API request usage on a per user basis.

 Existing Dynamics 365 customers are able to extend existing licensing terms for 12 months from 1 October 2019, or following expiry of the current Dynamics subscription term, whichever is longer.
 During this period the above new service limits would not apply.

 Additional Licensing Updates